 All Bonds and Auxiliary Obligations outstanding under the Master Indenture (other than Auxiliary Obligations which are General Obligations of the Authority) will be secured by and payable from all of the Authority's rights and interests in and to the revenues, assets and moneys pledged under the Master Indenture, in particular the Revenues, the Mortgage Loans and the MBS (collectively, the "Trust Estate").
 See "PART I-CERTAIN PROGRAM ASSUMPTIONS," "PART II-SECURITY FOR THE BONDS AND AUXILIARY OBLIGATIONS" and Appendix B-2-"THE MORTGAGE LOAN PORTFOLIO AND FUND BALANCES."
 In accordance with the Master Indenture, any Bonds or Auxiliary Obligations may be outstanding as Class I, Class II, Class III or Class IV Obligations and may also be designated as General Obligations of the Authority.
-As of June 1, 2018, Bonds issued under the Master Indenture were outstanding in an aggregate principal amount of \$597,316,636, including \$529,456,636 for the Class I Bonds and \$67,860,000 for the Class II Bonds.
+As of August 1, 2018, Bonds issued under the Master Indenture were outstanding in an aggregate principal amount of \$592,780,137, including \$524,920,137 for the Class I Bonds and \$67,860,000 for the Class II Bonds.
 No Class III Bonds or Class IV Bonds, and no Obligations designated General Obligations of the Authority, were outstanding under the Master Indenture as of such date.
 See "PART I-PLAN OF FINANCE" and Appendix B-1-"THE OUTSTANDING BONDS AND AUXILIARY OBLIGATIONS."

-The 2018 Series C Bonds are being issued as Class I Obligations pursuant to the Indenture and will be payable and secured by the Trust Estate as described herein.
-None of the 2018 Series C Bonds are being issued as Class II, Class III or Class IV Obligations.
-The 2018 Series C Bonds are not being designated as General Obligations of the Authority.
-As part of the Trust Estate, the 2018 Series C Bonds will be secured by the Debt Service Reserve Fund established under the Master Indenture.
+The 2018 Series D Bonds are being issued as Class I Obligations pursuant to the Indenture and will be payable and secured by the Trust Estate as described herein.
+None of the 2018 Series D Bonds are being issued as Class II, Class III or Class IV Obligations.
+The 2018 Series D Bonds are not being designated as General Obligations of the Authority.
+As part of the Trust Estate, the 2018 Series D Bonds will be secured by the Debt Service Reserve Fund established under the Master Indenture.
 See "PART I-CERTAIN PROGRAM ASSUMPTIONS-Debt Service Reserve Fund Requirement."
 See "PART II-SECURITY FOR THE BONDS AND AUXILIARY OBLIGATIONS."
-In no event shall the 2018 Series C Bonds constitute an obligation or liability of the State or any political subdivision thereof other than the Authority.
-The Authority has no taxing power nor does it have the power to pledge the general credit of the Authority, which general credit is not being pledged for payment of the 2018 Series C Bonds).
+In no event shall the 2018 Series D Bonds constitute an obligation or liability of the State or any political subdivision thereof other than the Authority.
+The Authority has no taxing power nor does it have the power to pledge the general credit or the taxing power of the State or any political subdivision thereof (other than the general credit of the Authority, which general credit is not being pledged for payment of the 2018 Series D Bonds).